digitonic/api-test-suite/README.md

 Should return one of these values as a string, according to the method your endpoint allows: get, post, put, or delete.

 ###### `requiredFields()`
 This should return a non associative array of required fields for your request.
-Most useful for Create endpoints. _e.g.: ['code', 'sender', 'mdoc', 'send_at', 'is_live']_
+Most useful for Create endpoints. _e.g.: ['code', 'sender', 'send_at', 'is_live']_

 ###### `requiredHeaders()`
 These are the headers you want to enforce the presence of in your request.
 It defaults to the default Headers from your configuration file if you're using the helper traits. _e.g.: ['HTTP_ACCEPT' => 'application/json']_